quickbooks2018/aws-php-application-deployment/README.md

 - Automated backups and maintenance.

 **Rationale**: RDS offers a fully managed MySQL database, reducing administrative tasks while providing high availability, automated backups, and easy scalability.
 It's ideal for structured data that requires ACID compliance.

-ACID (Atomicity, Consistency, Isolation, Durability) is a set of properties that guarantee that database transactions are processed reliably.
-In the context of databases, a single logical operation on the data is called a transaction.
-For example, a transfer of funds from one bank account to another, even involving multiple changes such as debiting one account and crediting another, is a single transaction.

 **Reference**: [Terraform V-12: AWS RDS MySQL Tutorial for Beginners](https://www.youtube.com/watch?v=WqrdbobQIKc)